 20. When Miles Got Mad

-21. When Sophie Gets Angry-Really, Really Angry (ages 4 – 8) by Molly Bang
+21. When Sophie Gets Angry-Really, Really Angry… (ages 4-8) by Molly Bang:

-This is a favorite in our house.
-When I took care of other people’s children in my home, this book was selected to read by the children in my care all the time.
-One day Sophie gets really really angry!
-In the story, we see how she deals with her anger in an emotionally healthy way after an incident with her sister.
-A must-read!
+This anger-management book for kids is a favorite in our house.
+When I cared for other people’s children in my home, “When Sophie Gets Angry–Really, Really Angry…” by Molly Bang was almost always read to the children in my care.
+One day, Sophie gets really, really, angry… In the story, we see how she manages her anger healthily after an incident with her sister.
+This excellent book about emotions for 4-year-olds is a must-read in our home!

 Related: How to Raise a Helper